‘A Very Selective History of My Life as a Writer’

 2018 – novella-in-flash Three Men on the Edge – a short novel composed of three linked short-short story sequences – published by V. Press.
 Shortlisted for Saboteur Award for Best Novella in 2019.

-Now – Editor, tutor, mentor.
+Now – Editor, Higher Education lecturer, coach.
 Writing still consolation and play.
 An identity.
 And somehow a job and somehow still a hobby.
 A lens through which to see the world.
 A way to learn.